turingschool-examples/iterator-methods-stations/forEach.md

 # .forEach

-1. What does `forEach` do?
-2. Is the original array modified?
-3. How many arguments does `forEach` take?
-4. How many arguments does the _callback function_ take?
-5. Which arguments are required (for both the method and its callback)?
-6. Does the callback need a return value?

 Given a list of countries, write a function that returns an array of all the country codes using `.forEach`.

 ```javascript